-As Austin’s premier family-law attorneys, Evans Law Group in Austin works with service members and their spouses to make their families stronger.
+As Austin’s premier family-law attorneys, Evans Family Law Group in Austin works with service members and their spouses to make their families stronger.
 Sometimes the only way to make the family stronger is with a fair and civil divorce.

 We work with Texas US Military service members and their spouses, often from nearby Camp Mabry and from Fort Hood.